Helping you thrive through all of life's stages

 Screenings/procedures that may require pre-treatment

 The same factors that contribute to heart disease risk in the general population also impact the aging people with hemophilia.
 Older people with hemophilia may be at higher risk for developing metabolic syndrome (insulin resistance syndrome) which has a long-term risk of heart disease, stroke, and diabetes.
 Many people with hemophilia are also overweight and inactive due to joint issues.
 High blood pressure can be a concern due to the risk of a head bleed.

 Whatever is your risk of developing heart issues, the IHTC team will monitor these during your comprehensive visit.
 We will check your weight, blood pressure, and laboratory studies.
-Our dietician can work with you on weight loss.
+Our dietitian can work with you on weight loss.
 Our physical therapist can develop an exercise program that can work for your lifestyle.
 We will work with your primary care physician to properly manage your hypertension.